Barany, Olecko County

 Barany is a village in the administrative district of Gmina Świętajno, within Olecko County, Warmian-Masurian Voivodeship, in north-eastern Poland.
-It lies approximately 13 km north-west of Olecko and 126 km east of the regional capital Olsztyn.
 It is part of the region of Masuria.

 History

 Barany was founded in 1562 by Stańko Baran and Błażej Krzywiński, who bought land to establish a village.
 It was named after one of its founders.
 As of 1600, the population of the village was solely Polish.
 In 1939, it had a population of 147.